Second-order properties and central limit theorems for geometric functionals of Boolean models: Central limit theorems for geometric functionals

-The idea of the proofs of Theorem \ref{thm:multiGeneral} and Theorem \ref{thm:univariat} under the weaker moment assumption \eqref{vi2} is to approximate the Boolean model $Z$ by the Boolean model $Z_W$.
-A similar truncation has been used in \cite{HeiSp13} to prove the central limit theorem for the volume of a more general Boolean model based on a Poisson process of cylinders.
-We prepare the proofs by the following lemma.
+The idea of the proofs of Theorems \ref{thm:multiGeneral} and \ref{thm:univariat} under the weaker moment assumption \eqref{vi2} is to approximate the Boolean model $Z$ by the Boolean model $Z_W$.
+A~similar truncation has been used in \cite{HeiSp13} to prove the central limit theorem for the volume of a more general Boolean model based on a Poisson process of cylinders.

+The restriction of $\eta$ to $M_W$ has the intensity $\gamma _W:=\gamma \P(Z_0\in M_W)$ [note that $\gamma_W>0$ for $r(W)$ sufficiently large] and its typical grain $Z_{0,W}$ has the distribution $\P(Z_{0,W}\in \cdot):=\P(Z_0\in\cdot\cap M_W)/\P(Z_0\in M_W)$.
+For the Boolean model $Z_W$, obviously all previous results hold if we replace $Z_0$ and $\gamma$ by $Z_{0,W}$ and $\gamma_W$.
+But Lemmas \ref {lem:boundintrinsic} and \ref{lem:kinematic} as well as the upper bounds in the proof of Theorem~\ref{thm:multiGeneral} under the stronger assumption \eqref{eqn:moment3plus} remain true for $Z_W$ if we take the same constants as for $Z$, which we do in the sequel.
+The reason for this is that the constants do only depend on the product of intensity and grain distribution and that the intrinsic volumes are monotone.